German version of this article here

 After the initial setup the meter shows the desired value e.g. '0' - in this case '0' is an example because you might want to deliberately over or under expose the sequence to keep light areas from clipping, during a sunset for example.

-The next step is essential - you need to know exactly how to change the exposure time or the ISO on your camera by exactly one stop.
+The next step is essential - you need to know exactly how to change the exposure time or the ISO on your camera by one stop (or 2/3 or 1/2 stop).
 Of course every camera is different at this point.
 With Nikon you need to turn the rear command dial by 3 clicks to the left to elongate the exposure time by one stop.
 Increasing the ISO by one stop is accomplished by pressing the ISO-Button and turning the rear command dial 3 clicks to the left.
+If you use DslrDashboard the LRTimelapse Page there will allow you to change those settings without touching the camera.

 During post production with the 'holy grail' you will compensate for those jumps simply by using LRTimelapse.
 How this can be done exactly is explained in the tutorial video on the tutorial website